Netflix Is Creating A Whole New Christmas Movie Universe This Year

-The moment the clock strikes midnight on September 30, it's officially the holiday season.
+The moment the clock strikes midnight on September 30, it's officially the festive season.
 I don't make the rules.
-Feel free to skip Halloween and Thanksgiving — hell, skip fall all together.
+Feel free to skip Halloween — hell, skip autumn all together.
 It's basically Christmas.

 If don't believe me, just ask Netflix, which dropped a handful of sneak peeks at its upcoming roster of Christmas movies for you to burrow yourself into.